Dr Ozlem Arikan

 Ozlem has taught in undergraduate, postgraduate, doctoral and executive levels and is a passionate educator.
 A focus on the 'big picture' underpins her teaching activities as the vast amount of details in financial reporting rules can prevent students to miss the main purpose of these rules when that focus is absent.
 She aims to make learning as enjoyable and as engaging as possible, and she uses playful learning tools to reach that aim.
 She is the author of the 2021 book chapter 'Playful Learning in Accounting Education'.

-Her teaching practice has been recognised with awards from the University of Illinois at Urbana-Champaign, the University of Warwick, and Aston University.
-In addition to teaching financial reporting, financial analysis, and financial management, Ozlem enjoys teaching survey, experimental and quasi experimental research designs to postgraduate and PhD students.
+Her teaching practice has been recognised with awards and recognitions from the University of Sheffield, University of Illinois at Urbana-Champaign, the University of Warwick, and Aston University.
+In addition to teaching financial reporting, financial analysis, and financial management, Ozlem engages in teaching survey, experimental and quasi experimental research designs to postgraduate and PhD students.

 PhD Supervision